ESTS-Variants/varianTeX/README.md

 ## About the Author

-This template was developed by [Wout Dillen](https://github.com/WoutDLN), a postdoctoral researcher at the [University of Antwerp](https://uantwerpen.be) as part of his position as the university's CLARIAH-VL coordinator.
-He is also the General Editor of the Variants journal from Issue 15 onwards.
+This repository was originally developed by [Wout Dillen](https://github.com/WoutDLN), as part of his position as a postdoctoral researcher at the [University of Antwerp](https://uantwerpen.be), while he was the university's coordinator of [CLARIAH-VL](https://clariahvl.hypotheses.org/).
+Wout currently works as a Senior Lecturer in Library and Information Science at the [University of Borås](https://www.hb.se/), Sweden.
+He is also the Secretary of the [European Society of Textual Scholarship (ESTS)](https://textualscholarship.eu/), and part of the Executive Board of the [DH Benelux community](https://dhbenelux.org/).
+He is also the General editor of the ESTS's journal [_Variants_](https://journals.openedition.org/variants/), and one of the editors of the [_DH Benelux Journal_](https://journal.dhbenelux.org/) – both Open Access publications.

 Check out our [official website](https://variantex.woutdillen.be)